Former Miss Fiesta San Antonios

 Victoria Gonzalez

 Miss Fiesta San Antonio 2019: Victoria Gonzalez is a proud native of San Antonio and graduated valedictorian in 2015 from William B. Travis Early College with a distinguished high school diploma as well as an Associate’s degree.
 Her accolades include scholarships from the Rey Feo Consejo Educational Foundation and San Antonio Area Foundation and internships with Bank of America and Communities in Schools.
 Victoria graduated Magna Cum Laude from the University of Texas Rio Grande Valley with a Bachelor of Science Degree in Pre-Medical Biology.
-During her undergraduate career, she was a Greater Texas Foundation Scholar, Social and Formal Events Chair of Delta Zeta Sorority, and conducted biomedical research on infectious disease.
-She completed hundreds of service hours volunteering at Edinburg Children’s Hospital and with organizations such as Team Mario, which provides learning activities for children with autism.
 Her service project partnered with Valero, Communities in Schools and the San Antonio Food Bank to provided personal care and hygiene items to one thousand seventh-graders in need – preventing illness and disease and enhancing self-esteem.

 Miss Fiesta San Antonio 2018: